smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 2. RC app_1 allocates module_1

 _Expected:_
+3. SDL sends OnRCStatus notification to HMI with module_1 in `allocatedModules` parameter and remained modules in `freeModules`
-3. SDL sends OnRCStatus notification to HMI and to RC app_1 with module_1 in `allocatedModules` parameter and remained modules in freeModules.
+4. SDL sends OnRCStatus notification to RC app_1 with (allowed = true), module_1 in `allocatedModules` parameter and remained modules in `freeModules`

 **Alternative flow 1**
 1.a.1 RC app_1 already allocates module_1